 The focal length of each lens can be calculated using a simplified thick lens equation:

 where n is the index of refraction and R is the radius of curvature of the lens surface.
-These lenses are fabricated from N-BK7, which has an Abbe Number of 64.17.
+These lenses are fabricated from N-BK7, which has an Abbe Number of 64.17; this value is an indicator of the dispersion.

 Thorlabs offers fixed lens mounts that can be used for mounting the lenses sold here.
 For mounting high-curvature lenses in select sizes, extra-thick retaining rings with SM05 (0.535"-40), SM1 (1.035"-40), or SM2 (2.035"-40) threading are available that provide extra clearance for spanner wrenches (see the Lens Mounting Guide tab for more information).